AnthonyMaddox/contact-book/README.md

 ```
 Welcome to your contact book!
 Enter 1 to display all contacts
-Enter 2 to find a contact
+Enter 2 to find a contact by first name
 Enter 3 to create new contact
 Enter 4 to update a contact
 Enter 5 to delete a contact